statgen/bravo/README.md

 ## Authentication

 Bravo supports user authentication using Google's OAuth 2.0 protocol, which is optional and is disabled by default.
-This section descibes how to enable it.
+This section describes how to enable it.

 First, make sure that your Bravo instance is served using HTTPS protocol.